meefen/la-spring16/CI5330-LearningAnalytics-syllabus.md

 Activities: To be designed by SIG 5

-### Week 15: WG Working on the Final Project; NO CLASS Meeting
+### Week 15: Working on the WG Project; NO CLASS MEETING

-Virtual consultation with the instructor, if needed
+Consultation with the instructor, if needed.

 ### Week 16: WG Presentations and Reflection